 5. Use condoms or abstain altogether.

-Ensure that you use condoms or abstain altogether while avoiding sharing personal items including toothbrushes, combs, razor blades, drinking glasses, and kitchen utensils, and following a doctor’s advice about traveling or working while living with an infectious disease.
+Ensure that you use condoms or abstain altogether while avoiding sharing personal items including toothbrushes, combs, razor blades, drinking glasses, and kitchen utensils, and following a doctor’s advice about traveling.

 6. Use vaccines.